cbeausei/waste-management/README.md

 1. Download MongoDB Compass from https://www.mongodb.com/try/download/community
 2. Follow install instructions

+If the MongoDB local service doesn't start by itself, or if you rebooted:

+3. If not already there, create an empty directory `C:\data\db`
+4. Execute `C:\Program Files\MongoDB\Server\4.4\bin\mongod` (replace `4.4` by the version you installed)

+You're should be good to go at this stage.
+If you want a UI to check out the DB:

+5. Launch MongoDB Compass, if not already launched
-3. Once launched, click on "Fill in connection fields individually"
+6. Click on "Fill in connection fields individually"
-4. No need to update any field (port 27017 should be selected by default), simply click on "Connect"
+7. No need to update any field (port 27017 should be selected by default), simply click on "Connect"

 ## Build